Khue-Thor/MYYBADOG/README.md

 ## Getting Started

-We need to run the following install due to react-chat-element@12.0.8 for now. (might use another library later) npm install --legacy-peer-deps
+We need to run the following install due to react-chat-element@12.0.8,react-metamask-avatar for now. (might use another library later):

+npm install --legacy-peer-deps

 ```bash